January/February: winter high season

 October: fall low season

 The weather can still be pretty mild in October, although this is fall and it might as well be chilly.
 The first snow fall will occur in the mountains.
-Days are getting shorter, with sunrise around 7:45 AM and sunset around 6:30 PM.
+Days are getting shorter.

 Lake areas like Lake Geneva, Lake Lucerne and Lake Lugano are still lovely in October.